95% of MBTA subway stations have regular bike racks.

 Cyclists are responsible for damage to MBTA property OR injury, loss, or damage to passengers or MBTA employees due to a cyclist’s negligence.

 Motorized vehicles are not allowed at bike parking facilities.

-Record your bike’s serial number to help identify it and return it to you if it’s stolen and recovered.
+If you park your bike at MBTA facilities, you should record its serial number to help identify it if it’s lost or stolen and recovered.